 The island of Djerba

-Djerba Travel Guide is a guide for Djerba (or Jerba), this most famous island of Tunisia with its 514 km² (25 by 20 kilometers) located in the Gulf of Gabés (also called Little Sirte) in the south-east of Tunisia.
+The island of Djerba or Jerba is an island of 514 km² (25 kilometers out of 20) located in the Gulf of Gabes (also called small syrte) in the south-east of Tunisia.
 It is the largest island in North Africa (125 kilometers of coastline).

-It is connected to the mainland by a ferry, ensuring the crossing between Ajim and Jorf, and by the kantara, a 7 kilometer road dating back to Roman times, the south-eastern end of the island to the Zarzis peninsula.
+It is connected to the continent by a ferry, ensuring the crossing between Ajim and Jorf, and by the kantara, a 7-kilometre route dating back to Roman times from the south-eastern end of the island to the Zarzis peninsula.

-Djerba has 120,000 inhabitants, nearly 44,000 of whom live in Houmt Souk, the largest city on the island and its administrative capital.
-Its inhabitants are mainly Arabic speakers although there is a large Berber speaking community there.
+Djerba has 120,000 inhabitants, of whom nearly 44,000 live in Houmt Souk, the largest city on the island and its administrative capital.
+Its inhabitants are mainly Arabic speakers even if there is a large Berber-speaking community there.

 Moreover, most of the island is a rural area occupied by villages of Berber origin such as Mezraya, Ghizen, Tezdaine, Wersighen, Sedouikech, Ajim and Guellala.